unr/namless-idle-tui/README.md

 - truly a tui -- can run as a local package in your terminal
 - truly a webapp -- can run as a web app as an authenticated user
 - cross progression (same account both web+tui)

+## Documentation

+See [COMPLETE.md](COMPLETE.md) for full documentation on:
+- Architecture details
+- How to add new features
+- Troubleshooting
+- Development tips